-My main interest is 160-10 HF DXing, building equipment and contesting.
+My main interest is 160-10 HF DXing, 6 and 2 mtr included, building equipment and contesting.
 I came in 12th for my call area for the 2008 CW WPX CW contest, which is probably my best achievement for contesting.
+Also won first place in Ohio in the 2012 ARRL 10 meter contest.
 I participated in the 2009 WPX CW and had 3 times as many contacts.
 Ragchewing on weekends on CW, mostly just to relax.
-SSB usually only during contesting and DXing.
-56 years old, been hamming since 1973 when I was 15.
+SSB usually only during contesting and DXing, been hamming since 1973.

 Antennas at the moment?
 2 ele Quad tribander FOR 20 -10 meters.
-Other antennas: 96' per leg dipole that I feed on all the lower bands through a tuner.
-Also I have a 30 meter vertical with the base at 42 feet.
-Elevation is 940 feet in Meigs county, southeastern Ohio.
+Other antennas: 96' per leg dipole that I feed on all the lower bands;.
+Also I have a 30 and 40 meter dipole at 42 feet.
+I have a 4 element quad for 6 meters and various 2 meter antennas.
+Antenna elevation is 1000 ASL feet in Meigs county, southeastern Ohio.
 Nice and RF quiet at my QTH.

 I used to power my station and a few lights via a homemade wind generator that fed a 330 AH battery pack at 12 VDC.
 The picture shows me working on the 1.8KW wind generator.
-A couple of years ago a storm caused the welds on the tower to fail and the 80 pound generator came crashing down.
+A couple of years ago a storm caused the welds on the tower to fail and the 80 pound generator came crashing down... within 3 feet of my truck!
 Now I still have the batteries and use it for standby power on the grid.

 I was a Volunteer Examiner for about 10 years and helped many people get their ham licenses.
 It was a rewarding experience and I recommend it.

 Mentor?
 For over 30 years, NC8V, John Cornwell.
 NC8V/ZF8/ZF2JC Now SK as of Feb 2008.
-His call has been reassigned to another ham in Ohio.
-If he only knew the history of John Cornwell and how much he contributed to ham radio in Athens, Ohio and Ohio University!!
+His call has been reassigned to another ham in Ohio...
+If he only knew the history of John Cornwell and how much he contributed to ham radio in Athens, Ohio and Ohio University Amateur Radio Club!!